 The icon of Tambo is the Tambo Teddy.

-The impact and enthusiasm of the public was overwhelming and the business grew.
-Tambo Teddies take pride of place in homes all over the world and have made the little town of Tambo (population some 600) the ‘outback Teddy capital of Australia'.
+Tambo Teddies now take pride of place in homes all over the world and have made the little town of Tambo (population some 600) the ‘outback Teddy capital of Australia’.

 You can find a soft and cuddly Bickie Bear for your newborn or a fully dressed Mr. Stockman teddy bear with his hat, swag and stock whip.
 Pop in and watch your bear come to life as they are lovingly made.
 As their personality emerges each bear is individually named after a farming property in the Tambo district.